msqr1/Vosklet/README.md

 - See the *examples* folder for examples on using the API.
 - See *API.md* for the API reference
 - See *test* for a developer build script for just the JS
-- Note: The examples uses *examples/Vosklet.js* because I can't set the Response headers for my model for browsers to decompress correctly.
-Instead, I used DecompressionStream to decompress manually, so *examples/Vosklet.js* only works for the examples.
-In practice, please use the outside Vosklet.js instead.

 # Compared to vosk-browser
 - Support multiple models